 Read the full post here.

 I use the following combination of gluten-free flours for most of my baking.
 This blend requires only three different GF flours and it works great.
-Personally, I like Bob’s Red Mill products, however, I have also used other gluten-free brands and they have worked well too.
+Personally, I like Bob’s Red Mill Gluten-Free Products, however, I also use other gluten-free brands and they work well too.

-Years ago I found this combination of Gluten-free Gourmet – Living Well Without Wheat by Bette Hagman and have been using it ever since.
+Years ago I found this combination in a book titled: Gluten-free Gourmet – Living Well Without Wheat by Bette Hagman.
+I have been using it ever since.

 Photo credit, source, and post from Buzzle.com